WillPaulRyan/hosquify/README.md

 Navigate to the project's root directory and run `sudo docker-compose up -d` to run the program on your machine.
 Hosquify will deploy on `localhost` or `192.168.99.100`, depending on your Docker configuration,

-Alternatively, the program can be run with npm by using `npm run start` in the project root directory.
+Alternatively, the program can be run with npm by using `npm install && npm run start` in the project root directory.

 ### Prerequisites